EiinGeeeL/cheese-chatter/README.md

 # Cheese-Chatter
 Cheese Chatter is an LLM app ready to integrate with a Telegram bot.
-The application is built with langchain-langgraph-langserver and has the following architecture:
+The application is built with langchain-langgraph-~~langserver~~ and has the following architecture:

 ![alt text](/artifacts/cheese_graph.png)

 ## Prerequisites

 - Python 3.12.5
-- Ollama 4.0 or higher; or a .env file configured for Azure AI Deployment
+- Ollama 4.0 or higher; or a .env file configured for Azure OpenAI Deployment
 - pip (Python package manager)

 ## Installation